-Some experts look at 3 E's as key: education, enforcement, and engineering.
+When discussing this topic, some experts look at 3 E's as key: education, enforcement, and engineering.
 So while many commentaries focus in tightly on built solutions, the engineering E, the other two are very important also.
 Your community group can undertake education directly, and also influence your local municipality to step up enforcement.

 In many areas, enforcement of speed limits has grown too lax.
 But if that is true in your community, you'll have to protest more frequently than other neighborhoods to change the situation.
 But enforcing existing laws is an efficient traffic calming measure.

-3. Horizontal narrowing.
 When a road is narrowed for a short stretch, this also requires that drivers slow down for a moment to understand what is happening and thread themselves through a reduced width.
 These may be called neckdowns or chokers.

 More important is the long-term trend toward more narrow streets, which force greater attention.
 Somehow the neighborhoods with narrow streets and on-street parking on both sides of the street don't really have more collisions than the wider streets where everyone has a four-car driveway.
 That's because of the greater attention required to navigate through the narrow street with the unpredictable parking pattern.

 This is the skinny street or road diet trend.
 In addition to obvious benefits of reducing pavement and therefore stormwater runoff, the narrow street makes it easier to be neighborly across the street, slows traffic, perhaps separates bicycles, trucks, and buses from other traffic, and discourages what people may call "through" or "cut through" traffic in a neighborhood.